AYS Summer Session 2023

 How do you protect against mosquitoes and ticks at the Arnold Arboretum?

 Any park in Boston is a habitat for mosquitoes and ticks.
-We recommend that students wear long pants and close-toed shoes each day of the program.
-We will teach the students to do tick checks, which will take place daily.
+We recommend that students wear long pants and close-toed shoes each day of the program, and we provide students with tick-repellant socks.
+We will teach the students to do tick checks.
 We will also provide guidelines for students to do more thorough checks at the end of each day at home.
 We will also provide instructions for how to respond if a tick is found.
 Students can bring insect repellant to the program.

 How can I apply?